Michael Wood (New Zealand politician): Conflicts of interest and removal from ministerial positions

+2023 general election

+During the 2023 New Zealand general election held on 14 October, Wood lost the Mt Roskill electorate to National Party candidate Carlos Cheung.
+After the election, he was elected to the Labour Party policy council.
+In campaign material for that election, he said Labour needed to develop more progressive tax policy that addresses inequities before it would be able to return to government.

+Post-parliamentary career

+After leaving Parliament, Wood was appointed as Negotiation Specialist at trade union E tū, where he advocated for workers impacted by a restructure at TVNZ in March 2024.

 Political positions

 Wood was opposed to End of Life Choice and in favour of legalising recreational cannabis.

-During the 2022 Wellington anti-vaccine mandate protest, Wood stated on 17 February there was a "river of filth" and claimed that anti-vaccine mandate protesters were motivated by violence, anti-Semitism, and Islamophobia.
+During the 2022 Wellington protest, Wood stated on 17 February there was a "river of filth" and claimed that anti-vaccine mandate protesters were motivated by violence, anti-Semitism, and Islamophobia.
 He also implored members of the centre-right National and ACT parties not to engage with the protesters.

 Personal life

-Wood is married to Julie Fairey, who was elected to the Auckland Council in 2022 as a councillor for the Albert-Eden-Puketāpapa ward.
+Wood is married to Julie Fairey, who was elected to the Auckland Council during the 2022 Auckland local elections as a councillor for the Albert-Eden-Puketāpapa ward.
 Wood and Fairey have a long history of being politically active; both having run campaigns as electorate MPs in the 2002 New Zealand general election.
 In 2010, Wood and Fairey were elected together as members of the Puketāpapa Local Board.
 Wood lives in Roskill South with his wife and their three sons.
 For several years he was the main caregiver for his children.